 Photographic entries can be in color or in black and white and are limited to two pictures per entrant.
 Size of submitted photos is outlined below.
 Photographs must be unframed, no borders, and not matted.
 No photo montages will be accepted.
 Photographs must have on back contact information, to include theme, name, age category, phone number, and e-mail.

 - The Melanie Deware Memorial Children’s Category – through and including third grade (photograph size: 5x7 only)

 - Youth/Junior Category – fourth, fifth, and sixth grades (photograph size: 5x7 only)

 - Adult/Senior Category – seventh grade to adult (photograph size: 8x10)

 Photographs may be dropped off at or mailed to John Ventresco at 475 Depot St, S Easton, MA 02375.

 This contest is open to residents of Easton only.

 This event will also include the honoring of Easton’s oldest citizen with the Boston Post Cane, a tradition that dates back to the 1920’s.
-We thank North Easton Savings Bank for your continued sponsorship of this effort.
+We thank the North Easton Savings Bank for their continued sponsorship of this effort.